 Our Cafes Are Better Than Our Bars

 Chennai may not be known for the coolest pubs and bars but we have a host of Pinterest-worthy cafes.
 Places like The Flower Power Tea Room and Swiss Hutte, really feel like someone lifted a café from the UK and just plonked it in the middle of this city.
 They’re as beautiful as what you’ve seen in other countries and have a host of scones, teas, and cakes through the day.
 There’s a lot more with our café scene with places like the Wandering Artist, Ashvita, Backyard, and the Amethyst functioning as a stage for local events, and sometimes even a co-working space, in addition to being a café.
 While you may just be going there to get a coffee, keep your eyes and ears open, and you might find cool events happening in and around your neighbourhood.

 We Have A Rapidly Growing Stand-up Comedy Scene

-With a high powered theater group like Evam based in Chennai, our stand-up comedy scene has grown exponentially in the last few years.
-While the North may have the Kanan’s and the Biswa’s, we have our own homegrown talent that continuously sells out shows across the globe.
+With a high powered theatre group like Evam based in Chennai, our stand-up comedy scene has grown exponentially in the last few years.
+While the North may have the Kanan’s and the Biswas, we have our own homegrown talent that continuously sells out shows across the globe.
 While Aravind SA and Karthik Kumar are arguably our most famous stars, there’s a strong foundation beneath them that is constantly churning out comics.
 Places like the Backyard and Amethyst function as springboards for most beginner comics.
-For more info on the comedy scene in Chennai, check out our recommendations on comedy sets through the week here.